SimonNir/ca_abc/README.md

 ## Known Issues

-  * BFGS Hessian approximation degrades in extremely high dimensions (\>100D); Lanczos or Rayleigh methods likely become preferable
+  * BFGS Hessian approximation degrades in extremely high dimensions (\>300D); Lanczos or Rayleigh methods (to be incorporated in future work) likely become preferable
   * ASE interface may require configuration for some calculators

 -----